- Sacred number: 8 or 8+1.

 He is often called King of the White cloth because traditionally, he is visualized as wearing white or undyed fabrics.
 In his Earth incarnations and embodiments, his clothing may be beige or stained from travel and the trials of being a helpful person.

-Though Obatala is usually represented as male, he is actually all-sexed (meaning not only non binary in the human sense, but encompassing all possible means of multiplying, reproducing, and creating or facilitating creation), and there are many stories in which he merges with Yemaya/Olokun and becomes Yembo.
-So intersex or non binary people are definitely among his special ones.
+Though Obatala is usually represented as male, he is actually variable or non binary in gender at times, and there are many stories in which he merges with Yemaya/Olokun and becomes Yembo.
+He is what we would class as a wombed male.
+So the non binary or intersex and two-spirits are definitely among his special ones.

 Many of the great prophets’ head Orisha was Obatala.
 It is a great gift and a great burden.
 Some of the worst villains known to mankind also had or have him as their head.
 They tend to be extremely charismatic, and can do exceptional good or exceptional evil, depending on how well aligned they are with the benevolent aspects of Obatala.

-One of the best known speculated children of Obatala was Jesus Christ.
-This is one reason many practitioners of Vodun and other diaspora systems see no conflict between worshiping Jesus along with African spirituality.
-Yeshua was according to some, a great example of a well aligned child of Obatala for his time.
+One of the best known speculated children of Obatala was Yeshua, commonly called Jesus Christ.
+This is one reason many practitioners of Vodun and other diaspora systems see no conflict between worshiping Yeshua along with African spirituality.
+Yeshua was a great example of a well aligned child of Obatala for his time.

 There are many stories about the interaction between Eshu and Obatala.
 Many times, Eshu tricks Obatala, reminding him that too much piety or rigidity of thought creates a blind spot or leads to trouble.
 In human interactions, children of Obatala and children of Eshu also tend to have these types of encounters.
 They may be best friends or worst enemies, but they always learn important things from one another.